ppriya23/PythonProgramming_DLP/README.md

 - top_15_feature_importances.csv : Feature importance value to use for visualization.
 - merged_csv_asthma_prediction.csv : Enriched dataset by merging two csv files i.e. Prediction and feature with calculating AsthmaRiskScore for visualization.
 How these factors affects asthma disease.
 - ScreenShot - Some screenshot taken from from PowerBI visualization and Streamlit app
 - asthma_prediction_app.py : streamlit app for asthma prediction.
 It allows user to input patient details and receive prediction.
+- asthma_disease_PowerBi.pbix : This project includes a  Power BI dashboard built using the exported model out.
+You will need PowerBI desktop to open and explore the .pbix file

 ## Dependencies